contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

         - Make sure you arrive to the `Introduction Page` mentioned in the :ref:`design_experiment` section
     - You can make a quick test run to make sure that trigger signals are appearing correctly on the `MEG160` software

+#.
+Turn-off the bell ring at the entrance of the lab by turning off the plug [IMAGE]

 Perform the MEG Experiment (Participant is present)
 ---------------------------------------------------

+#.
+If the participant is a veil-wearing female:
+    - sign on door
+    - block door with the isolation found behind the laser scan room door

 #.
 Welcoming the participant and providing them with explanations
     - [WELCOME] Thank you for joining our study.
 Is this your first time in the MEG?